 Photo: Meeting between EU Delegation and Amnesty International representatives

 Human rights is a cornerstone of Kenya's Constitution, as well as being a key value for the EU.
 Support for human rights defenders is a long-established part of the EU's external relations policy, and in Kenya is implemented in accordance with the EU Guidelines on Human Rights Defenders (Guidelines in English, Guidelines in Swahili).

 Photo: The European multimission frigate ITS Carlo Margottini made a port visit to Mombasa in 2018

 The European Union supports the efforts of the Government and people of Kenya to improve security throughout the country.
-Europeans have suffered from terrorist atrocities in Kenya, and the EU recognises that respect for Constitutional and fundamental human rights, as well as a sense of shared social and economic opportunity, is essential to deny the terrorists their aim of undermining free societies.
+Kenyans and Europeans have suffered from terrorist atrocities in Kenya, and the EU recognises that respect for Constitutional and fundamental human rights, as well as a sense of shared social and economic opportunity, is essential to deny the terrorists their aim of undermining free societies.
 The EU supports governments and communities across the Horn of Africa through programmes to:

 Under the Common Security and Defence Policy, the EU also operates a number of missions in the region to:

 The IcSP-funded regional programmes are based in and operate from Kenya, with Nairobi also hosting the EU's CBRN risk mitigation centre's regional secretariat.

 Stability in Somalia is vital to security in the region.
 The European Union contributes diplomatically and financially to AMISOM and is a leading supporter of the country's peace process and of progress in Somalia’s development and governance.